 Where am I allowed to use Personal Light Electric Vehicles?

-If there is a physically separated cycle track or a cycle lane, Personal Light Electric Vehicles must use it.
-This applies regardless of whether use of the cycle track or lane is mandatory for cyclists or not.
-If there are no physically separated cycle tracks or cycle lanes, Personal Light Electric Vehicles can also be used on the carriageway.
-The rules of the road that apply to Personal Light Electric Vehicles thus differ here from the rules of the road for bicycles.
+As a general rule, Personal Light Electric Vehicles must be operated on traffic spaces for cyclists where such spaces are available.
+If there is a physically separated cycle track, an advisory cycle lane or a cycle lane, Personal Light Electric Vehicles must use it.
+This applies regardless of whether the use of the cycle track or lane is mandatory for cyclists or not.
+The rules of the road that apply to Personal Light Electric Vehicles thus differ here from those applying to bicycles.
+If there are no physically separated cycle tracks or cycle lanes, Personal Light Electric Vehicles can also be used on the carriageway and, outside built-up areas, on the hard shoulder.

-No. No driving licence obligation or obligation to carry a test certificate for motor-assisted bicycles is planned.
+No. There is no driving license obligation or obligation to carry a test certificate for motor-assisted bicycles.

 What is the minimum age?